oldmoe/litestack/README.md

 #### ActiveRecord

-litesd provides tight Rails/ActiveRecord integration and can be configured as follows
+litedb provides tight Rails/ActiveRecord integration and can be configured as follows

 In database.yml